On rooftops and under the ground

 The compounding Lebanese crisis became a staple of conversation: we discussed power cuts and alternative energy, potable water and potential swim zones, travel and financials, money transfers and the will to continue reflecting on this project throughout.
 The works emanate from the discussions, navigating between speculation and reality, addressing the city’s transformation through its thresholds, and bringing to the foreground what is deeply hidden in the city’s urban and social fabric.

 The project was initiated by Hiba Bou Akar, director of Columbia University’s Post-Conflict Cities Lab, in collaboration with artist and scholar Mohamad Hafeda (Leeds Beckett University) and TAP (Temporary Art Platform).
-Over the past year, this initiative has fostered a network of creative individuals, including artists, curators, scholars, and writers, who have come together, both virtually and in person, to support one another in the development of these five interventions.
 The project has received funding through a Ford Foundation grant awarded to Hiba Bou Akar for her work on “Urban Research and Practice in Post-Conflict Settings in the Middle East.”

 The project’s visual identity was designed by Robin Khalil.